 Are You Teaching Financial Literacy To High School Students?

-The teaching curriculum consists of fourteen lesson plans designed to augment a semester course in life skills, consumer awareness, and financial management.
+The teaching curriculum consists of fourteen lesson plans & worksheets designed to augment a semester course in life skills and personal finance management.
 The Teacher’s Guide, compiled in a separate, easy-to-use notebook, includes an outline of the curriculum:

 - Lesson objectives